dcts/12startups12months/README.md

 - **Coinrocketapp**: simple cryptocurrency portfolio tracker (PWA, no registration, link as login)
 - **Youtube2Dropbox**: download youtube videos and host them on your dropbox account for offline access with adds removed.
 Free youtube hack.
 Medium article on how to [d]ownload videos from youtube](https://medium.com/javascript-in-plain-english/make-your-own-youtube-downloader-626133572429).
 - **MobRun**: For lonely joggers that try to find a community of runners in the area they run / Gamifying the jogging experience by trying to flock groups of people to jogg together.
 Connecting on the app through real time contact only.
 OR ANOTHER APPROACH: matches runners that run in the same area and similar pace with each other.
 Tinder for runners.
 Upload your data from runtastic or nike+ and get recommendations.
 Stats are most important.

 # GAMES
 - **Multiplayer Games**: webbrowser session -> lets people play with their phones! (tetris / asteroids / pong)
 - **OpenSource Tetris Effect Clone**: With custom music from local artists (to have similar atmosphere).
 Playable in the browser for free.
 Controll with iphone or keyboard.
+- **Cooperatris**: Tetris 2P multiplayer game where 2 player work together (blocks meet in the middle).
+Mic connection to coordinate and cooperate.
+Main reserach intent: is is possible to build a game where the only way of winning is cooperation without harming others.

 # SHOWCASE PRODUCTS
 - **Filedrop.com**: A website that lets you drop anything from your computer to your phone (Text, Links, Media).
 Generates QR code to scan.
 Stores the data on the server for a short period of time.
 Domain already in use.
 - **Dashboardly**: Just my custom library of webcomponents to buid dashboards (Ceps DB panel, liist-web)